sanidhyaagrawal/stream-object-detection/readme.md

 ## Methods

-There are 3 Classes for the company profile:
+There are 3 main classes:
 |Class Name|API|Description|
 |-|-|-|
 |`WebCam`|`WebCam.get_frame`|Get the frame from the webcam|